-Turkish defences look down on beach Narrow beach unprotected against Turkish fire KEMAL ATATURK Born in 1881, Mustafa Kemal distinguished himself fighting for the Ottoman Turkish army in Libya in 1911 and against the Bulgarians in 1912-13.
-At Gallipoli, Kemal was appointed divisional commander where he helped to strengthen the Ottoman Turkish defences.
+Jetty for boats carrying sick and wounded soldiers THE SICK BEACH Both sides had their food contaminated by flies carrying disease from the many corpses.
+Dysentery was endemic - in September 1915, 78% of the Anzac troops in the No. 1 Australian Stationary Hospital at Anzac Cove (above) were being treated for the disease.
+GERMAN HELP The Allies expected the Gallipoli peninsula to be lightly defended, but with the help of Germany, the Turks had built strong defensive positions.
+They dug trenches, erected barbed-wire fences, and built well-guarded artillery positions.
+Germany also equipped the Turks with modern pistols, rifles, and machine guns.
+At Anzac Cove (above) were being treate IMPRO The fig was rar grenades effectiv enemy IMPROVISED GRENADES The fighting at Gallipoli was often at very close range.
+Hand-thrown grenades were particularly effective in knocking out enemy positions.
+During a munitions shortage, Allied troops improvised by making grenades out of tin cans.
+Turkish defenses look down on beach Narrow beach unprotected against Turkish fire KEMAL ATATURK Born in 1881, Mustafa Kemal distinguished himself fighting for the Ottoman Turkish army in Libya in 1911 and against the Bulgarians in 1912-13.
+At Gallipoli, Kemal was appointed divisional commander, where he helped to strengthen the Ottoman Turkish defenses.
 Kemal then brilliantly led the 19th Division on the ridges above Anzac Cove, preventing the Allies from penetrating inland.
 After the war, Kemal led a revolt to prevent the dismemberment of Turkey.
-In 1923 he became the first president of the Turkish Republic, later gaining the name Atatürk (Father of the Turks).
-ANZAC COVE On 25 April, the Australian and New Zealand Army Corps, known as the Anzacs, landed on the western coast of the Gallipoli peninsula.
+In 1923, he became the first president of the Turkish Republic until his death in 1938, later gaining the name Atatürk (Father of the Turks).
+ANZAC COVE On April 25, the Australian and New Zealand Army Corps, known as the Anzacs, landed on the western coast of the Gallipoli peninsula.
 All hopes of swiftly capturing the peninsula were thwarted by the unyielding terrain.
 The beach was very narrow and the steep, sandy hills gave the men no cover.
 They were under constant fire from the well-hidden Ottoman Turks above.
 The beach is now known as Anzac Cove as a sign of remembrance.
-Sultan's Cypher with the year 1333 in the Muslim calendar, which is 1915 in the Western calendar / WINTER EVACUATION On 7 December 1915, the Allies decided to withdraw from Gallipoli.
+Sultan's Cypher with the year 1333 in the Muslim calendar, which is 1915 in the Western calendar WINTER EVACUATION On December 7, 1915, the Allies decided to withdraw from Gallipoli.
 A flotilla of ships evacuated the troops and their supplies.
 Unlike the chaos and carnage of the previous six months, the withdrawals under the cover of darkness went without a hitch and not a single person was injured.
-British and Anzac forces withdrew from Anzac and Suvla on the night of 18-19 December, with the rest of the British forces at Cape Helles following on 8-9 January 1916.
-FOR DISTINCTION The Turkish Order of the Crescent was instituted on 1 March 1915 for distinguished service.
+British and Anzac forces withdrew from Anzac and Suvla on the night of December 18-19, with the rest of the British forces at Cape Helles following on January 8-9, 1916.
+FOR DISTINCTION The Turkish Order of the Crescent was instituted on March 1, 1915 for distinguished service.
 It was awarded to German and Turkish soldiers who fought at Gallipoli.
-Many soldiers were suffering from frostbite Hyde Park Memorial, Sydney, Australia Large horsedrawn gun
+Many soldiers were / suffering from frostbite Hyde Park Memorial, Sydney, Australia

+ANZAC MEMORIAL

-ANZAC MEMORIAL During the war, both Australia and New Zealand suffered large numbers of deaths in proportion to their small populations.
+During the war, both Australia and New Zealand suffered large numbers of deaths in proportion to their small populations.
 Australia lost 60,000 men from a population of less than five million.
 New Zealand lost 17,000 from a population of one million.
 Of those, 11,100 died at Gallipoli.
-Today, Australia and New Zealand remember their war dead on Anzac Day, 25 April.
-British soldiers evacuated by raft from Suvla Bay, 19 December 1915 Verdun
+Today, Australia and New Zealand remember their war dead on Anzac Day, April 25.

+Large horsedrawn gun

+British soldiers evacuated by raft from Suvla Bay, December 19, 1915

+The battle of Verdun